 Law Application Process

-As full-time students enrolled in a law program at Northeastern, you can apply to live in campus housing.
-Because space is limited, housing is not guaranteed.
+Housing is available for full-time students enrolled in a law program at Northeastern.
+Space is limited, therefore housing is not guaranteed.

-Northeastern does not have accommodations for married couples, spousal equivalents, or dependent children.
-You can obtain information about alternative housing from Off Campus Student Services.
+Northeastern does not have accommodations for the College of Professional Studies - CPS, married couples, spousal equivalents, or dependent children.
+You can obtain information about alternative housing from Off-Campus Housing Services.

 Applying for housing

 - Spring - $200

 Law students who lived on campus in 2013-2014 are guaranteed housing for the upcoming year, provided they complete the application, sign the license agreement and submit their housing deposit(s) prior to May 1, 2014 at noon.
 To pay your deposit on-line, log-on to the myNEU portal and make a payment through NUPay.
 Please contact our office by phone at (617)373-2814 or visit our office located in the ground level of Speare Hall.

 Law Students who would like to apply for university housing must submit a housing application by May 30, 2014.
 Please indicate on the application all the terms for which you wish to apply.
 You are also required to sign the 2014-2015 Residence Hall and Dining License Agreement at the time you apply for housing.